ozguryazilimas/wp-peyton_list/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==

+= 4.24.6 =
+* Security: Relevanssi will now strip tags from excerpt text (keeping only the whitelisted tags) to avoid XSS attacks.
+An attack was possible if you used comments for excerpts or if you had a malicious contributor.
+* Minor fix: Improve performance by enabling caching for password protection check.
+* Minor fix: Relevanssi's removal of page builder shortcodes is less greedy and won't cause missed content anymore.

 = 4.24.5 =
 * Security: Exporting logs now checks for user capability.
 The default setting is 'manage_options', but it can be adjusted with the `relevanssi_options_capability` filter hook.
 * Security: Certain query parameters allowed SQL injection attacks.
 Thanks to Jack Taylor.